wongjenn/redux-boozer-web-1116/README.md

 2. Create an action creator called `fetchCocktails` that returns an action and a payload representing a list of cocktails.
 3. In our `index.js` file, create a new store using a rootReducer (hint: You'll need to create a `rootReducer` using combineReducers)
 4. Once you create the store, wire it up to the neccessary components using `Provider`, `mapStateToProps`, and `connect`
-5. Before rendering your app to the DOM, go ahead and dispatch your `fetchCocktails` action.
+5. Use the `componentDidMount` lifecycle method in your component to dispatch your `fetchCocktails` action.

 This is hard.
 It's supposed to be hard.
 Work together - you guys can do this!